-Ensure consistency between national and corporate reporting practices, allowing corporate inventories to inform the development of national (and sub-national) inventories.
+- Ensure corporate accounting practices are based on the best available scientific evidence regarding the importance of individual GHGs, as evaluated by the UNFCCC and IPCC. - Ensure consistency between national and corporate reporting practices, allowing corporate inventories to inform the development of national (and sub-national) inventories.

-Typology of Greenhouse Gas Protocol publications
+Typology of GHG Protocol publications

-The Greenhouse Gas Protocol publishes five categories of products:
+The GHG Protocol publishes five categories of products:

-- 1. GHG Accounting and Reporting Standards.
+- GHG Accounting and Reporting Standards.
 These 'Standards' are the source of authoritative principles and methodologies for the accounting and reporting of GHG emissions in different types of GHG emissions inventories, including corporate and product life cycle emissions inventories.
-These Standards can be used by any organization, irrespective of sector - 2.
+These Standards can be used by any organization, irrespective of sector. - 2.
 Sectoral supplements to individual Standards.
 These 'Sectoral Guidance' documents provide additional context and sector-specific information to aid interpretation and application of a given Standard within a given sector.
 They may include information on methodological choices, calculations, and data sources or default data specific to the sector. - 3.
 Emissions calculation tools.
 These 'Tools' help organizations develop a GHG inventory by providing a framework for inventory calculations that often includes default data and emission factors.
 Tools can be developed for a specific category of emissions source (e.g., transport) or sector (e.g., cement), often in conjunction with Sectoral Guidance.
 Tools can also be developed to accompany entire Standards. - 4.
 Product Rules.
 Product Rules are specifically designed to accompany the GHG Protocol Product Life Cycle Accounting and Reporting Standard and are published with the goal of building consensus on the additional specifications needed to achieve product comparison for particular products or product categories.
 Product Rules are also known as 'product category rules (PCR)' or 'supplementary requirements'. - 5.
 Accounting Notes.
 These either provide clarifications on interpreting existing Standards or amend requirements in those Standards.
 They also apply to all Sectoral Guidance affiliated with those Standards.